CamJSP-Community/java_programming/sorts/README.md

 ## Running the Project

-1. **Compile the Code**: Maven handles compilation automatically with the following command:
+1. **Compile the Code**: Make sure you have Java and Maven installed, and then compile the code using Maven with the following command:

    ```bash
    mvn compile
    ```

-   This compiles all Java classes located in the `src/main/java` directory.

 2. **Run the Sorting Algorithms**: To run the main program, use Maven with the following command: